Video modeling

-Video Modeling is an evidence-based practice that uses video recording to present the learner with a skill to observe and learn.

-Video modeling (VM) is a mode of teaching that uses video recording and display equipment to provide a visual model of the targeted behaviors or skill.
-In video self-modeling (VSM), individuals observe themselves performing a behavior successfully on video, and then imitate the targeted behavior.
-Video modeling has been used to teach many skills, including social skills, communication, and athletic performance; it has shown promise as an intervention for children with autism spectrum disorders (ASD).
-Important practical and theoretical questions remain largely unanswered about video modeling and other forms of video-based intervention.
-Video modeling has theoretical roots in the social learning theory work of Bandura (1969), which called attention to the ability to learn through observation (McCoy, K., & Hermansen, E. (2007).
+In the field of education, video modeling (VM) is a mode of teaching that uses video recording and display equipment to provide the student with a visual model of the behaviors or of the skill to be learned.
+In video self-modeling (VSM), the student observes himself or herself successfully performing the behavior indicated in the video, and then imitates the demonstrated behavior.
+Video modeling teaches skills by way of observational learning, such as social skills, communication skills, and athletic skills; video modelling works in communicating with children with autism spectrum disorders (ASD).
+The theoretic roots of Video Modeling are in the social-learning work presented in the Principles of Behavior Modification (1969), by Albert Bandura, which confirm the human ability to learn through observation and modelling.

-How to create a video model: